-This sunny snowbirding state invites RVers to relax and stay a while
+This sunny snowbirding state invites RVers to relax and forget their worries

 Arizona is #1 on the list of many snowbirds seeking a balmy U.S. destination for their winter home.
 Next time you're headed that way, plan to spend some time in these traveller-friendly communities.